-In calling for action from the Government I place on the record my gratitude and deepest respect to the activists here today, such as Jocelyn Hoffman, Shirley Ross-Shuley, Annette Peters, Louise Stammers, Peter Buckney, and Peter Lammiman.
-These Blue Mountains nursing warriors are incredible.
-They do tough, physical work and they have medical and professional expertise that is among the very best in the industry.
-In their spare time, they fight, through their union, for better conditions at work for their patients and colleagues.
+In calling for action from the Government, I place on record my gratitude to activists such as Jocelyn Hoffman, Shirley Ross-Shuley, Annette Peters, Louise Stammers, Peter Buckney, and Peter Lammiman.
+These Blue Mountains nursing warriors do the hard work of caring for our elderly friends and families.
+They do tough physical work and they have medical and professional expertise that is among the very best in the industry.
+In their spare time, they work hard, alongside people like John Farry and Rita Martin at the Nurses and Midwives Association, to improve their conditions at work and to ensure quality care for their patients.

 John Farry has been doing excellent advocacy work at the Nurses and Midwives Association [NMA], but he and his colleagues are being stonewalled by this Government at every turn while at the same time being forced to listen to the mealy-mouthed lip service from the Minister.
 For example, from 2014 the NMA and other stakeholders had been meeting regularly to discuss the future of registered nurses [RNs] in aged-care facilities and in nursing homes as well as any relevant legislative change that would improve patient outcomes.
 This was known as the Aged Care Steering Committee.
 In 2016 the steering committee put forward a report that contained a number of recommendations regarding the future role of RNs.